LAW Legal Citation (McGill Guide) Quick Reference

 The McGill Guide provies abbreviation information for a wide range of Canadian, foreign and international legal materials in its appendices which are located at the back of the volume.
 The appendices are arranged alphabetically by the entry's full name rather than by its abbreviation unless specified otherwise below.

-- Appendices A1 to A4 -- Jurisdictional abbreviations for Canada, the United States, Australia and other countries
+- Appendices A1 to A4 -- Jurisdictional abbreviations for Canada, the United States, Australia and other countries, and Canadian postal abbreviations.

-- Appendix A5 -- Abbreviations for International Organizations (arranged by abbreviation)
+- Appendix A5 -- Abbreviations for International Organizations and international materials (arranged by abbreviation)

-- Appendix B -- Courts and tribunals from Canada, U.K., U.S., Australia, and other countries
+- Appendix B -- Courts and tribunals from Canada, U.K., U.S., Australia, and other countries, and dates of implementation for Canadian neutral citation

 - Appendix D -- Law journals, yearbooks, legal newsletters and other periodicals